Safeguarding Policy

 Statement of Policy

-1. The trustees of Shrewsbury Homes for All (SHFA) are committed to promoting equality and diversity within our policies, practices, and procedures.
+- The trustees of Shrewsbury Homes for All (SHFA) are committed to promoting equity and diversity within our policies, practices, and procedures.
 We recognise our responsibilities under the Equality Act 2010.
 This applies to all aspects of the work of SHFA and is promoted through the following values:

 - Openness by encouraging and supporting new ideas that will improve the service that SHFA provides.